Chasing Char Koay Teow: the search for the best Char Koay Teow in Penang

 The Winner: Siam Road Char Koay Teow (3pm – 7pm, closed Mon)

 Meet the Old Uncle of Siam Road, widely regarded as Penang’s Char Koay Teow King.
-His palace: an unsigned pushcart that he cooks out of on the corner of Siam Road and Anson Road.
+His palace: an unsigned pushcart that he cooks out of on the corner of Siam Road and Anson Road (update June 2018: I hear the old uncle has since moved into a new coffee shop on Siam Road so he no longer cooks on the roadside!).

 We turned up 15 minutes before opening time and an entire coffee shop was already packed to the rafters waiting for his arrival.
 Nervous looks are exchanged when the clock strikes 3pm and there’s still no sign of the king.
 Moments later, the old uncle turns up on foot with his pushcart.